omslice/OpenEscrow/README.md

 ### A Housing Blockchain Solution for Social Good

-**OpenEscrow** is a free, open-source blockchain application that transforms rental security deposit management by replacing costly, opaque third-party intermediaries with transparent, trust-minimized smart contracts.
+**OpenEscrow** is a free, open source app for transparent and fair management of the rental security deposit, that builds trust and unlocks financial opportunity between tenants and landlords by using smart contracts to serve as a neutral 3rd party escrow agent.

 Built as a digital public good — not for profit — OpenEscrow promotes financial inclusion, housing stability, and real-world trust without centralized control.